srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Anjana Thanguturi
 Client suggested us to try some models.
 Need to start working on that.

+###### Sindhuja Vilipala
+Need to work on when the image is uploaded that image should recognize from the database and have to give the quantity of that particular item in the database.

 ------------------------------------------------------------------------
 ##### March 15rd